Cupping and other Chinese medicine bodywork therapies help improve circulation, reduce pain, and increase mobility for

 Cupping refers to the practice of using glass or plastic cups to create a suction effect on the skin to increase blood circulation, loosen muscles and connective tissue, and create a soothing effect on the nervous system.
 Cups can be left stationary or can be moved over the surface of the skin.

 In addition to cupping, we also offer other bodywork therapies, including:

 Tui Na is a type of Chinese therapeutic massage.
-The name “Tui Na” is made up of two words, “Tui”, meaning to push, and “Na”, meaning to grasp.
+The name “Tui Na” is made up of two words, “Tui,” meaning to push, and “Na,” meaning to grasp.
 In a Tui Na session, the practitioner employs a range of vigorous techniques and manipulations using finger pressure, hand movements, and arm and elbow pressure.
 These movements can address a wide range of musculoskeletal, internal medicine, and psychological issues.
-Tui Na is an appropriate therapy for all ages, and is effective pediatric treatment.
+Tui Na is an appropriate therapy for all ages, and is an effective pediatric treatment.